 Colorado School of Mines is also home to the only Underground Construction Association (UCA of SME) local chapter in the U.S. and holds weekly “Lunch & Learn” seminars featuring presentations from underground construction industry leaders.

-In addition, Underground Construction and Tunneling at Colorado School of Mines hosts several industry-focused multi-day short courses each year on topics such as Tunneling Fundamentals, Practice and Innovations and Underground Grouting and Ground Improvement.
-Students can assist with and attend these short courses to learn about innovations in the underground construction and tunneling industry and to network with industry professionals.
+In addition, Mines hosts several industry-focused multi-day short courses each year on topics such as Tunneling Fundamentals, Practice and Innovations and Underground Grouting and Ground Improvement.
+Students can attend these short courses to learn about innovations in the underground construction and tunneling industry and to network with industry professionals.